Cattle Close Weaker on Wednesday

-Live cattle futures were down by 22 to 50 cents at Wednesday’s settle, though April was 60 cents off the day’s low.
-USDA had some light cash trade on Wednesday mostly near $186, though trade remains mostly unestablished for the week.
+Live cattle futures were down by 22 to 50 cents on Wednesday.
+USDA had some light cash trade on Wednesday mostly near $186, but not enough to establish a trend for the week.
 Feeder cattle futures were also down by 12 to 55 cents for the day, and April was also ~60c off the session low.
 The CME Feeder Cattle Index was another 39 cents stronger on 3/19 to $251.41.

 Traders are looking for NASS to show March 1 on feed at 11.79m head, which would be 0.9% above last year if realized.
-Estimates for placements range from a 4.5% increase to an 8.8% increase from Feb ’23.
+Estimates for February placements range from a 4.5% increase to an 8.8% increase vs. Feb ’23.
 Feb marketings are expected to come in 3.8% over last year on average.
+The COF report release will be Friday afternoon.

 USDA’s Boxed Beef prices were 22 cents stronger in Choice and 47 cents weaker in Select on Wednesday afternoon, widening the Chc/Sel spread back to $10.73.
 USDA reported the week’s FI cattle slaughter at 358k head through Wednesday.
 That remains 7k head above last week’s pace, but is still 20k head behind the same week last year.